Alamo Crossing, Arizona: Post-submersion

-In 2020, new mines were opened around Alamo, with the British company Power Metal Resources (POW) having begun digging for gold nuggets after visiting the area and seeing "a 30cm deep test 'pit' excavated and three small gold nuggets turned up with a borrowed metal detector".
+In 2020, new mines were opened around Alamo, with the British company Power Metal Resources (POW) having begun digging for gold nuggets after visiting the area and seeing "a 30 cm deep test 'pit' excavated and three small gold nuggets turned up with a borrowed metal detector".
 Value the Markets's Tom Rodgers reported on the discovery, and how it was being touted as 'comedy gold' based on the unorthodox dig.
 He also noted that the POW share price increased 12%, reflecting that the site is owned as prospects by US firm Frisco Gold Corporation.
 POW's shares continued to rise as it prospected the site through April 2020.

 Remains

 Today, the town is submerged at the bottom of Alamo Lake, with the small town of Alamo Lake, Arizona, nearby.
 The remains of Alamo Crossing are still intact underwater.
 Though almost untouched for 50 years, it was "one of the best preserved ghost towns in the state of Arizona" before it was flooded; the town road still exists, leading into the water.